-Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of the compute node.
+Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of the server.
 These design features make it possible for you to customize the system hardware to meet your needs today and provide flexible expansion capabilities for the future.

-The Lenovo XClarity Controller is the common management controller for Lenovo ThinkSystem compute node hardware.
-The Lenovo XClarity Controller consolidates multiple management functions in a single chip on the compute node system board.
+The Lenovo XClarity Controller is the common management controller for Lenovo Lenovo ThinkSystem server hardware.
+The Lenovo XClarity Controller consolidates multiple management functions in a single chip on the server system board.

 Some of the features that are unique to the Lenovo XClarity Controller are enhanced performance, higher-resolution remote video, and expanded security options.
 For additional information about the Lenovo XClarity Controller, refer to the XCC documentation compatible with your server at: